gabrieldeoa/masterclass-typescript-api/README.md

 # masterclass-typescript-api
 Studying TS

-The simple TS script project to study.
+The simple TS project to study.